Ahmadghallab/php-pdo-crud/README.md

-# PHP CRUD using PDO
+# PHP CRUD using PDO by Ahmad Ghallab